reimagined/resolve/docs/read-side.md

         options: {
           databaseFile: 'snapshot.db',
         }
+      },
+      validator: 'common/view-models/story-details.validator.js'
     }
-    }
   ]
 }
 ```

 In the configuration object, specify the View Model's name and the path to the file containing projection definition.
 You can also specify the View Model snapshot storage adapter.
 Use the **serializeState** and **deserializeState** options to specify paths to a View Model's serializer and deserializer functions.
+Add **validator** option to specify subscriptions validator.

 ### Custom Read Models